 You are able to search for a specific domain, sort by the metrics or export all the data.

 (If you don’t already have a Morningscore account, grab your 14-day free trial.
 You’ll thank me later. 👍)

-Keeping an eye on your rank history number is an easy way of checking up on your link building progress.
+Keeping an eye on your Linkscore history is an easy way of checking up on your link building progress.

-Right below your link rank, you can see your link popularity.
-Link popularity is just a fancy word for all the links contributing to your link rank.
-By clicking “See Links” you get an overview of all the domains that link to you and their value (or domain authority).
+Right below your Linkscore, you can see your link popularity.
+Link popularity is just a fancy word for all the links contributing to your Linkscore.
+By scrolling down to “All links” you get an overview of all the domains that link to you and their value (or domain authority).
 The higher their value, the higher the amount of link equity they will pass on to you.
 Keep an eye on the value of your links to figure out which links give you the most equity, so you know which type of links to spend your time on in your future link building activities.